katyoung91/VBA-challenge/README.md

 # VBA-challenge
-Module 2 Homework Assignment for Kat Young.
+Module 2 Homework Assignment for Katherine Young.
-This repo includes the Excel file where I ran the code, the export of the VBA script, and screenshots of each paage in the Excel file, and this Read me
+This repo includes the export of the VBA script, screenshots of each page in the Excel file where I ran the code, and this Read me.

 A couple notes based on the assignment:
 - My module script contains two Subs, Stonks and All_Stonks.
 Use All_Stonks to run the script on all sheets in the wrokbook.
 Stonks is the main code that runs everything in the assignment on a single sheet.
 All_Stonks calls the Stonks Sub to be run on each sheet in the workbook.